coderside/CoderSide/README.rst

 ^^^^^^^^^^^^

 | GathererNode is the only actor that is recreated for each request (by the HeadNode).
-| It's role is to gather all the results come from GitHubNode, LinkedInNode, TwitterNode & KloutNode.
+| It's role is to gather all the results come from GitHubNode, TwitterNode & KloutNode.
 | While building the final result, it sends through the stream (grey arrow from GathererNode to Client) the current progress of the searching process.
 | Once all results have been gathered, it sends the final result to clients and closes the stream.
 | In the case where the GathererNode doesn't receive all the result within a duration, it cancels the search and asks the HeadNode to stop it.